kevin-mau/venture_funding_with_deep_learning/README.md

 we go each layer.
 Again we will use relu but this time we will try linear activation for the outer layer.
 Also, instead of 50 epochs, we'll try 800.

 Alternate Model 2:  This time we will try with a different number of nodes in the hidden layer.
 The number of nodes will be the square root of sum of the number of input features and number of output neurons.
+This method of determining the number of nodes was introduced to me by my instructor.

 Alternate Model 3:  This time we will try the original model again, except we will exclude two DataFrame columns: “STATUS” and “SPECIAL_CONSIDERATIONS” as these two features columns may have variables or outliers that might be confusing the model.